-Our Kyoto Pouches are perfect for carrying small items, such as make-up; bracelets and necklaces; or a notepad and pens.
+Our Kyoto Pouches are perfect for keeping small items handy in your bag, such as make-up!

 Nishijin-ori is a unique textile from Kyoto, and as you can see the colours and patterns are very pretty.
 So, what exactly makes Nishijin-ori different from other fabrics?
 And what is the historical significance of this craft?